Sharondio/tappr-demo/README.md

     > gulp serve

 If you want to run the companion application, (tappr-api)[https://github.com/Sharondio/tappr-api], you will also need to install MongoDB.
 See installation instructions from the tappr-api repo README.md.

+## Branches
+Each of the branches is designed to display a transitional state from a very basic application to the next set of changes.
+The goal was to show a possible path for making changes incrementally to get to the desired state of modern app.